Home About Approach Cases Definitions Contact me Recommendations

 Plexus

-The plexus is another possible site, but similar issues apply as with the roots.
-There is no obvious site in the plexus that would account for this combination of features, and other, more proximal, weakness would be expected as well as sensory abnormalities.
-The posterior cord supplies the fibres that become the radial nerve - including those that extend the wrist and fingers - but also the more proximal muscles (e.g. triceps) which are spared here, and in addition the axillary nerve, which is spared, so a lesion here does not fit.
+For example, the posterior cord supplies the fibres that become the radial nerve - including those that extend the wrist and fingers - but also the more proximal muscles (e.g. triceps) which are spared here, and in addition the axillary nerve, which is spared (shoulder abduction is strong) - so a lesion here does not fit.

 This leaves the peripheral nerves.
-(Note - a neuromuscular junction or muscle disorder would not acutely present with such focal weakness - and sensation would not be affected.)
+Note - a neuromuscular junction or muscle disorder would not acutely present with such focal weakness - and sensation would not be affected.

 Ulnar (finger abduction) and median (finger flexion, thumb abduction) groups are spared, whereas all the muscles affected are innervated by the radial nerve, so a radial nerve lesion seems likely here.